9 Must-See Outdoor Activities in Los Angeles

 Urban Wilds: City Parks & Secret Gardens

-You’ll find the best urban nature escapes in Los Angeles at city parks like Griffith Park, Kenneth Hahn State Recreation Area, and hidden gardens scattered throughout the city.
-These spots blend city skylines with peaceful green space, offering everything from rugged hikes to quiet garden walks and even local wildlife sightings.
-For more classic city experiences, don’t miss our guide to the
+You’ll find some of the best urban nature escapes in Los Angeles at places like Griffith Park, Kenneth Hahn State Recreation Area, and smaller gardens spread throughout the city.
+These areas combine skyline views with green space, offering options that range from longer hikes to quiet garden walks and casual wildlife spotting.
+If you want to balance outdoor time with well-known city attractions, our guide to iconic things to do in Los Angeles helps map out the city’s landmarks and classic urban experiences.

 Griffith Park